 1. Get to know each other

-There, I’ll ask questions about your son or daughter and discover what’s most important to you both and what lights them up.
+There, I’ll ask questions about your senior and discover what’s most important to you both and what lights them up.
 We’ll talk about the perfect location and I’ll give some secret tips to get the most out of your session.
 If you choose, I can help you book one of the area’s best hair and makeup artists before the session to make your teen feel extra flawless and showered with attention.

 2. Enjoy your photoshoot!

 On the big day, we’ll have a relaxing time, and I’ll join you in being your child’s biggest cheerleader.
 You’ll love watching their confidence bloom with every shot, and they’ll love feeling radiant, gorgeous, and well-photographed.

 There really is no experience like people surrounding you with support and telling you how great you look as you have your picture taken.
 Photos aside, it deepens a personal sense of how absolutely worthy, loved, and special you are, and it’s something your teen will never forget.